akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The boy just watched her with a strange expression.

-A woman's voice called from the edge of the meadow.
+A woman’s voice called from the edge of the meadow.
 "Beatrice?!
 Come here!"

 "Oh.
 Coming, mother!"